vincent-dennis/portfolio/projects/SpoTube/README.md

 ## Limitations

 The extension uses both Spotify and YouTube Data API to function, and since YouTube Data API can only be used with a Cost Quota system, the extension can only transfer up to 66 songs per day.
 This extension was made as a learning project, and serves only as a proof of concept.
-For troubleshooting or inquiries email [me](mailto:vincentdennis.j@gmail.com "email").
+For troubleshooting or inquiries email vincentdennis.j@gmail.com